softwaremill/ox/doc/retries.md

 - a `onRetry`, which is a callback function that is invoked after each attempt to execute the operation.
 It is used to perform any necessary actions or checks after each attempt, regardless of whether the attempt was successful or not.

-The available schedules are defined in the `Schedule` object.
-Each schedule has a finite and an infinite variant.
-See [scheduled](scheduled.md) for more details.

 ### Result policies

 A result policy allows to customize how the results of the `operation` are treated.
 It consists of two predicates: